afzaanhakim/vidstar/README.md

-# Vidstar - A Movie/Show Information Website
+# Vidstar - A Movie/Show Information Website built using Next.js, React, Tailwind CSS

 #Click [here] () to check it out!

+# Description
+- Vidstar is a platform that helps you find some information about movies and when it was released and how many people have upvoted it.
+I am getting the data from the movie database.org

+# Tech Stack
+- Next.js
+- React
+- Tailwind.css
+- Javascript
+- CSS

 ## Getting Started